HeartCareConnect/5CS024-MVP-Collaborative-Development/README.md

 If no signal is detected,
-our system will promptly alert the caregivers, enabling them to swiftly request medical assistance, and potentially, increase the survival rate of the elder.
+our system will promptly alert the caregivers, enabling them to swiftly request medical assistance.